-The hardware sector group protection feature disables both program and erase operations in any sector group (see Tables 14-25).
+The hardware sector group protection feature disables both program and erase operations in any sector group (see Table 11-Table 20).
 The hardware sector group unprotection feature re-enables both program and erase operations in previously protected sector groups.
 Sector group protection/unprotection can be implemented via two methods.

 Sector protection/unprotection requires V{ID} on the RESET# pin only, and can be implemented either in-system or via programming equipment.
-Figure 2, on page 36 shows the algorithms and Figure 24, on page 80 shows the timing diagram.
+Figure 2 shows the algorithms and Figure 24 shows the timing diagram.
 This method uses standard microprocessor bus cycle timing.
 For sector group unprotect, all unprotected sector groups must first be protected prior to the first sector group unprotect write cycle.